What Matters More—Your Website or Attorney Profile?

-From attorney profiles to law firm websites, and even social media, it’s easy to feel stretched thin by the digital marketing demands of today’s legal industry.
-In an effort to streamline marketing campaigns, some attorneys prefer to focus primarily on specific aspects of their online presence—often to the detriment of others.
+From your attorney profile to the firm website to managing social media, it’s easy to feel stretched thin by the digital marketing demands of today’s legal industry.
+In an effort to streamline marketing campaigns (and save precious time), some attorneys prefer to focus primarily on just one aspect of their online presence—overlooking how to leverage the entirety of their online reputation.

 Some attorneys may opt to use their legal profile as a substitute for a full-fledged website.
 The lure of this approach is clear: attorneys assume that a single, easy-to-develop legal profile page can produce the same brand awareness and SEO benefits of a full website.
-Unfortunately, this strategy often backfires.
+Unfortunately, this strategy is only half the solution.

 Do you feel torn between the demands of creating an attorney profile and a law firm website?
-Keep the following considerations in mind as you determine how to proceed.
+There are only so many hours in a day, so we’ve captured the following considerations to keep in mind as you shape your digital marketing strategy:

 Building Your Brand